-St. Moritz ski resort has twice hosted the Winter Olympics, in 1928 and 1948, and is one of the world’s oldest and one of the most famous ski resorts in Switzerland.
-Don’t think it’s just for experts and Olympians, but its 20 lifts carry skiers to terrains for all skill levels.
+St. Moritz ski resort has twice hosted the Winter Olympics: in 1928 and 1948.
+It is one of the world’s oldest and one of the most famous ski resorts in Switzerland.
+Don’t think it’s just for experts and Olympians!
+Its 20 lifts carry skiers to terrains for all skill levels.
 And they say that some of the best slopes in Switzerland for intermediate level skiers are here.

 Despite being known in Switzerland as a luxury ski resort for its smart – and pricey – social life, but you’ll find family-friendly accommodations in St. Moritz and in Silvaplana, a few minutes away, where there’s a lift and a cable car to the Corvatsch ski area.